Etzaz Hussain

-Etzaz Muzafar Hussain (born 27 January 1993) is a professional footballer who plays as a midfielder for Cypriot club Apollon Limassol.
+Etzaz Muzafar Hussain (اعتزاز مظفر حسین; born 27 January 1993) is a professional footballer who plays as a midfielder for OBOS-ligaen club Odd.
+Born in Norway, he plays for the Pakistan national team.
+With 295 total appearances, four Eliteserien league and three Norwegian Cup titles with Molde, he is one of the most successful footballers for Molde, where he is the joint most decorated player with seven trophies along with Daniel Berg Hestad.
+He is also considered one of the most successful Pakistani footballers, being the first Pakistani footballer to play in the Europa League.

 Born in Oslo, he played for nearby Langhus as a youth player, before moving to Manchester United in 2009.
 After two years in England, he returned to Norway with Vålerenga, but shortly after moved to Fredrikstad, where he made his professional debut.
 Hussain transferred to Molde in mid-2012 and won the Tippeligaen in his first season at the club.
-After winning four league titles and three Norwegian Cups with Molde across two spells, he moved to Apollon Limassol as a free agent in January 2023.
+After winning four league titles and three Norwegian Cups with Molde across two spells, he moved to Apollon Limassol as a free agent in January 2023, before returning to Odd a year later.

-Playing career
+Club career

+Early years

-Hussain is of Pakistani descent, but was born in Oslo, and played for Langhus in his early days, before he transferred to Manchester United on 21 February 2009, and signed a professional contract with United on his 17th birthday.
+Hussain played for Langhus in his early days, before he transferred to Manchester United on 21 February 2009, and signed a professional contract with United on his 17th birthday.
 Even though Hussain only stayed in England for two years, and did not get any chances for the first team, he said to the Norwegian newspaper VG in February 2012 that "it was an experience for life" and would advice other Norwegian youngster to grab the opportunity if they had the chance.
 In January 2011 he returned home to Norway, and signed for the Tippeligaen club Vålerenga.

+Fredrikstad

 Less than three months later, Hussain signed for Fredrikstad, also a Tippeligaen club, after some disagreements between Vålerenga and Hussain on the way forward.
 On 14 August 2011, Hussain sent Fredrikstad to the semi-final of 2011 Norwegian Football Cup with the match-winning goal with only a couple of minutes left of the overtime, at the expense of Molde now managed by his former boss at the Manchester United reserves, Ole Gunnar Solskjær.
 On 31 October 2011, Hussain scored his second goal in two matches, with the match winning goal against Vålerenga, the club that believed he was not good enough for Tippeligaen.